We give hope to people affected by drugs & alcohol.

 Oasis Project would like to reassure our service users, partners and supporters that during this period our phone lines are still operational and we continue to offer a service to any woman worried about her drug or alcohol use through telephone-based one to one support.

 Brighton Adult Services clients, please contact your Care Co-Ordinator directly (contact details) or call 01273 696970 to speak with the reception team.
 You can make a referral on the contact us page of our website.
 You can also email firstname.lastname@example.org

 Our creche is now open on a Monday – Thursday 9.30-2.30.
 To book a place for your child in the creche please call 01273 696970 or email email@example.com – the team will allocate you and your child a drop-off time.

 We are offering various online support groups and one face-to-face check-in group each week.
-Please let your Care Co-Ordinator know if you would be interested in finding out more about our Zoom groups.
+Please let your Care Co-Ordinator know if you would be interested in finding out more about attending a group.

 We have basic food and toiletry supplies.
 We also have a supply of Naloxone pens if you are concerned about overdose.
 Please call 01273 696970 or email firstname.lastname@example.org